leafan/toolset/README.md

 All of the config files are under ${pwd}/config/${app_name}, which ${app_name} means the container name, such as mysql etc..
 You also can configure them follow the official documents ...

+### Makefile
+If you want disable some app, can edit the Makefile of the section APP_STEP11-APP_STEP99 as you want.

+### Proxy
+Proxy is a nginx server which can do many things as you know.
+If you want to forward an api or server, configure the file in config/proxy/proxy.conf.

 ## Data directory
 The container data will be exported under ${pwd}/data/${app_name}, also ${app_name} means the container name.
 If you want to delete the data, just do: